CrabMen/CMInputView/README.md

 ![](https://img.shields.io/apm/l/vim-mode.svg)

 ## DECLARATION：
-Because the original use of inheritance that is too intrusive,  now I use category to reconstruct the code, and released new version 。
+Because the original code use inheritance which is too intrusive,  now I use category to reconstruct the code, and released new version 。

 # Table of contents
 * [Screenshots](#screenshots)